silentbicycle/greatest/README.md

 ## Key Features

-- **Small, portable, lightweight**
+- **Small, Portable, Lightweight**

     greatest doesn't depend on anything beyond ANSI C89, and the test scaffolding should build without warnings under `-Wall -pedantic`.
     It is under 1,000 LOC, and does no dynamic allocation.

-- **Easy to set up**
+- **Easy To Set Up**

     To use, just `#include` greatest.h in your project.
 There is very little boilerplate.
 Most features are optional.

-- **Un-opinionated**
+- **Un-Opinionated**

     When a command-line test runner is useful, greatest can provide one, but it can also run as part of other programs.
-It doesn't depend on a particular build system, and it should accommodate a variety of testing approaches.
+It doesn't depend on a particular build system or other tooling, and should accommodate a variety of testing approaches.
 It actively avoids imposing architectural choices on code under test.

 - **Modular**

     Tests can be run individually, or grouped into suites.
-Suites can share common setup, and can be contained in their own compilation units.
+Suites can share common setup, and can be in distinct compilation units.

-- **Rapid iteration**
+- **Low Friction**

-    Specific tests or suites can be run by name, for focused and rapid iteration during development.
+    Specific tests or suites can be run by name, for focused and rapid iteration during development. greatest adds very little startup latency.

-There are some compile time options, and slightly nicer syntax for parametric testing (running tests with arguments) is available if compiled with `-std=c99`.
+There are some compile-time options, and slightly nicer syntax for parametric testing (running tests with arguments) is available if compiled with `-std=c99`.

-Also, I wrote a
+I wrote a
 [blog post](http://spin.atomicobject.com/2013/07/31/greatest-c-testing-embedded/)
 with more information.